BlueByteSystemsInc/PDMShell/src/CLEARCACHE.md

 ---
 description: Clears the local cache of a folder or many files.
-title: CLEARCACHE Command | PDMShell | SOLIDWORKS PDM
+title: clearcache Command | PDMShell | SOLIDWORKS PDM
 ---
-# CLEARCACHE Command
+# clearcache
 ## Description
 Clears the local cache of a folder or many files.